yuzawa-san/PolyhedraSaver/README.md

 ## Building

-Open the Xcode project and build using the IDE.
-Open the `Ico.saver` product in the Finder, which will open the screensaver in the System Preferences.
+Open the Xcode project and build using the IDE or by running `xcodebuild clean build -configuration Debug` Open the `Polyhedra.saver` product, which will open the screensaver in the System Preferences.